Jcanno/use-jsx/README.md

 English|[简体中文](https://github.com/Jcanno/use-jsx/blob/master/README.zh-CN.md)

-use-jsx can help you use jsx with babel in native JS environment.
+`use-jsx` can help you use jsx with babel in native JS environment.

 ## How to use

-1. type commands in terminal to install use-jsx:
+### 1. Type commands in terminal to install `use-jsx`:

 ```shell
 # with npm